vimontgames/vgframework/extern/hlslpp/Readme.md

 # HLSL++

 Small header-only math library for C++ with the same syntax as the hlsl shading language.
-It supports any SSE (x86/x64 devices like PC, Mac, PS4/5, Xbox One/Series) and NEON (ARM devices like Android, iOS, Switch) platforms.
 It features swizzling and all the operators and functions from the [hlsl documentation](https://docs.microsoft.com/en-us/windows/desktop/direct3dhlsl/dx-graphics-hlsl-reference).
 The library is aimed mainly at game developers as it's meant to ease the C++ to shader bridge by providing common syntax, but can be used for any application requiring fast, portable math.
-It also adds some functionality that hlsl doesn't natively provide, such as convenient matrix functions, quaternions and extended vectors such as float8 (8-component float) that take advantage of wide SSE registers.
+It also adds some functionality that hlsl doesn't natively provide, such as convenient matrix functions, quaternions and extended vectors such as float8 (8-component float) that take advantage of wide SIMD registers.

+## Platforms

+- SSE/AVX/AVX2/AVX512: x86/x64 devices like PC, Intel Mac, PS4/5, Xbox One/Series
+- NEON: ARM devices like Android, Mac M1, iOS, Switch
+- WASM

 ## Example